-Here is a look at some of their projects:
+Here is a look at some of their projects on public space designs:

 1. National War Memorial, Delhi, WEBE Design Lab.